 - Keywords that bring good traffic but poor conversions (these are the words people use when they are in research mode.)

 - Keywords that bring low traffic but great conversions (these are the words that represent buying behavior in niche markets.)

 In the next part of Keyword Basics, we'll look at how you can pick the most competitive keywords from your research and how you can use those keywords in your website copy (the text that appears on your web pages).

-Free Trial of Wordtracker's Keywords Tool
+Take a Free Trial of Wordtracker's Keyword Tool

 The more relevant keywords that you rank well for, the more business you will do.
 You can start researching keywords today with a free 7-day trial of Wordtracker's Keywords tool.